RealGeeks/django-modelclone/README.md

 Fork the [repository on github](http://github.com/realgeeks/django-modelclone), make your changes (don't forget the tests) and send a pull request.

-Inside your fork directory run:

-    $ pip install -e .
-    $ pip install -r requirements-dev.txt

-Now you can run the tests:
+[Tox](http://tox.readthedocs.org/) is used to run tests:

+    $ tox

+You can also run the sample project to test manually.
+In this case you'll need to install Django, or just use one of the virtualenvs tox creates, for example:

-    $ ./manager test
+    $ source .tox/py27-django15/bin/activate

-To use the app in the sample project use:
+then start the server

-    $ ./manager serve
+    (py27-django15) $ ./manager serve

 The app is available on [http://localhost:8000/admin/](http://localhost:8000/admin/), username and password "admin".